Resume Content & Formatting

 - See our action verbs page to find verbs that are more descriptive than common verbs such as “do/did,” “completed,” “responsible for,” etc.

 - Customize.
-Tailor your resume to focus on the work and extracurricular experiences that are most relevant to the job or industry you are targeting.
+Tailor your resume to focus on the work and extracurricular experiences most relevant to the job or industry you are targeting.

-- Include multiple titles and responsibilities if you had multiple roles at one organization.
+- Include multiple titles and responsibilities if you had more than one role at one organization.

-- Avoid Georgetown jargon and acronyms without first spelling them out (e.g., GUSA, NHS, GPB).
+- Avoid Georgetown jargon and acronyms without first spelling them out (e.g., GUSA, SFS, GPB).

 - Do not include personal data (e.g., birth date, marital status, photograph).
-If you are applying to a position in another country, find out what the resume expectations are for that country.
+If you are applying to a position outside the U.S., find out the resume expectations in that country.

 Last-Minute Resume Checklist